dimonge/components-graph/components-graph/README.md

 Follow the setups to run the app

-1. Install the packages using the command `yarn`
+### Installation

 ```javascript
 yarn;
 ```

-2. Run the app using
+### Run the app

 ```javascript
 yarn start
 ```

-3. The app will be running in the default url `http://localhost:3000`
+The app will be running in the default url `http://localhost:3000`

+### Test functionality

-4. The graph should be visible for you to see with the label
+- The graph will be loaded once the app loaded.
+The label is visible ontop of the nodes.

-5. The search functionality
+- There is a search functionality.
+You can input for example `user`, then click the

 **Run tests**